-- Talk to your home or mobile phone provider about what options they have to deal with nuisance calls in order to resolve these issues.
-On the iPhone you can choose to block a phone number.
+- Talk to your home or mobile phone provider about what options they have to deal with nuisance calls to resolve these issues.
+On most newer mobile phone models you can choose to block a phone number.

 - You can also obtain phone call identification but you will need to pay an additional charge for this service.
 You will be able to see the incoming call number.

 - Get your phone number listed as ex-directory by contacting your phone provider.
 Your details will not be published anywhere.